 In determining the net realizable value of land held for sale and land development costs and land held for future development, management takes into account the most reliable evidence available at the times the estimates are made.
-Future realization of the carrying amounts of land held for sale and development costs (P451.6 million as of December 31, see Note 9 and land held for future development amounting to P315.9 million as at December 31, 2010- see Note 13) is affected by price changes in different market segments.
+Future realization of the carrying amounts of land held for sale and development costs (P451.6 million and P533.5 million as of December 31, 2010 and 2009, respectively - see Note 9 and land held for future development amounting to P315.9 million as at December 31, 2010 and 2009 - see Note 13) is affected by price changes in different market segments.
 Both aspects are considered key sources of estimation uncertainty and may cause significant adjustments within the next financial year.